mathspp/mathspp/pages/03.workshops/01.learn-apl-with-neural-nets/default.en.md

 !
 !
 The contents of this page and of the workshop are provided as-is and with no warranties whatsoever.

+!!!
+This workshop inspired [this YouTube video series][yt-series] on learning APL with neural networks.
+The series is available in English.

 ## Aim

 The aim of this workshop is to introduce people to the [APL] programming language, with the first contact geared towards building a neural network from scratch.
 It helps if the audience has some programming knowledge (in no programming language in particular) and has heard of neural networks a bit, but that is not necessary.